 8. Shampoo and Soap Bars - replace the plastic bottled versions we buy in stores.
 Some high street brands like Lush and higher end brands like D. R. Harris make shampoo bars in tins or completely package free.
 They last a lot longer than a liquid shampoo due to the fact a small amount can lather up a lot more.
 Did you know, toothpastes and powders can come in tins or glass pots, too?

 9. Hygiene Products - There’s not just plastic in the liquids we use in the bathroom, but razors and toothbrushes are usually made of plastic and we are encouraged to throw these away every few months and buy a new one.
 Bamboo toothbrushes are a good alternative as are stainless steel razors with reusable blades, use your usual soap bar and a brush for lather, just like Grandad did!

 10. Wipes - another form of single use plastic are the ubiquitous baby wipes, due to the fact most of them are made up using a percentage of polyester which is not degradable.
-Unfortunately, wipes are widely used, whether it’s in cleaning the bathroom, removing makeup or cleaning a baby’s bottom.
-Flannels or even scraps of old fabric are perfect alternatives, why don’t we use them?
+Unfortunately, wipes are everywhere these days, whether it’s in cleaning the bathroom, removing makeup or cleaning a baby’s bottom.
+Flannels or even scraps of old fabric / t-shirts are perfect alternatives, why don’t we use them?
 You can then wash them and reuse them over and over, which is so much better for the environment and our wallets!

 A lot of these tips sound so obvious and yet here we are in the 21st century doing exactly the opposite.
-Whether it is down to bad habits, a lack of creative thinking or for the sake of ease, we really must start doing everything we can to protect our environment and oceans.
-For more tips, use #GoPlasticFree on Twitter and see how others are doing throughout a plastic free July.
+Whether it is down to bad habits, a lack of creative thinking or for convenience sake, we really must start doing everything we can to protect our environment and oceans.
+Start today!